mahsaSH717/rp-extractor-ml/README.md

 # rp-extractor-ml

-This python project provides a system which can detect "research problem" phrases in sentences using sequence labeling techniques
+This python project provides a system which can extract "research problem" phrases in sentences using sequence labeling techniques

 ## project structure